wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 ## Consequences

-Participants asked to stop any inappropriate or harassing behavior must comply immediately.
+Participants asked to stop any inappropriate or harassing behaviour must comply immediately.

-If a participant engages in harassing behavior, the admins may take any action they deem appropriate, including warning the offender and up to and including expulsion from this slack and identifying the participant publicly as someone about whom we've received complaints.
+If a participant engages in harassing behaviour, the admins may take any action they deem appropriate, including warning the offender and up to and including expulsion from this slack and identifying the participant publicly as someone about whom we've received complaints.

 ## Message retention